Zippy-boy/wire-pod/Installation.md

     -  AFTER YOU HAVE DONE THIS, use [vector-wirepod-setup](https://wpsetup.keriganc.com/) to finish setting up the bot.
       -  Note that this site serves multiple purposes.
 If a bot is in recovery mode, the site will apply an OTA.
 If the bot has firmware already downloaded, it will enter a different mode and authenticate the bot instead.

-9. Continue on to "Authenticate the bot with wire-pod", near the bottom of this page.
+9. Continue on to ["Authenticate the bot with wire-pod"](#Authenticate-the-bot-with-wire-pod)., near the bottom of this page.

 ## Guide 2: Windows 10/11